safesoftware/FMETraining/TransferFromAuthoringToAdmin/Exercise4.md

 <br>**3) Check Role Permissions**
 <br>If this user is to have access to the web interface, we should check that in the security settings.

 Click on the Role Policies tab and then choose the fmeguest role as the one to examine.
-At the very bottom of the list is a parameter for FME Server Web User Interface.
+At the very bottom of the list is a parameter for FME Server Web Interface.
 It will be turned off by default.
 This means someone in this role could not possibly access the workspace through the web interface.

 We could simply turn on that parameter - but then that would give every guest user the ability to access the interface, and this might not be a good idea.
 So, let's create a new role.